oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 Native apps can access all of a device's hardware and software features.
-For example, unlike responsive web apps (RWAs), native mobile apps can integrate directly with a specific mobile device's GPS for geofencing, access light and proximity sensors, or use a device's camera.
+For example, unlike responsive web apps (RWAs), native mobile apps can integrate directly with a specific mobile device's GPS for geofencing, access light and proximity sensors, or access advanced camera APIs, for instance, scanning QR codes.

 {{ embed.img(
   src='blog/2023/iphone.jpg',